survivejs/webpack-book/manuscript/extending_webpack/01_loaders.md

 └── test.js          - Tests
 ```

-This is a fairly standard way to write a small Node package.
+This is a standard way to write a small Node package.
 I actually started by developing a basic example first and added tests later.
 Writing tests first can be a good idea, though, as it gives you a specification which you can use to validate your implementation.

 I'll give you a basic testing setup next and then discuss my loader implementation.